sdesalve/hassio-addons/dss_monocle-gateway/DOCS.md

 ## Prerequisites

-You'll need an account and an API token on https://portal.monoclecam.com.
+You'll need an account and an API token on [Monocle Cam Portal](https://portal.monoclecam.com).
-Obviously you'll need a camera and it must be added on Monoclecam portal.
+Obviously you'll need a camera and it must be added to your profile.

 ## Installation